 So, what makes a website great?
 The answer to this question is not as black and white as you might think.
 Sure, there are a few design rules that can be pointed out or even a few examples of today’s design trends.
 The truth is, design is subjective.
 What looks amazing to one person looks terrible to another.
-This is why traditional design practices fail to measure up in today's personalized world.
-The old way of approaching website design doesn’t work.
-In order to create a website that engages your users, we need a new process.
+Adding to this challenge is the report from Adobe that “Given 15 minutes to consume content, two-thirds of people would rather read something beautifully designed than something plain.”

 A line I’ve been preaching for the last few years is, “Your website is not for you, it’s for your users.”
 Letting your opinions and ego drive your design will, in the end, lead to disastrous results.
 Sure, there are a few unicorns out there that have intuition and foresight that allow them to create trends, but most of us do not.

 But don’t worry!
-Today we have access to more data on our users than we could have even dreamed of and it’s this very data that can help us create a website that crushes expectations.
+Today we have access to more data on our users than we could have even dreamed of and it’s this same data that can help us create a website that crushes expectations.
 Using Google Analytics and Tag Manager, which are both free, you can learn how your users are interacting with your company’s website and begin to uncover ways to improve their experience.
 This data-driven approach to website design is known as Growth-Driven Design.

-Growth-Driven Design works because it ensures that your website serves your users and your business' goals.
+Growth-Driven Design works because it ensures that your website serves your users and your business goals.
 Instead of just making something look “cool” you get a website presence that promotes growth and engagement.
-Similar to the Agile Development Process, Growth-Driven Design is fast, flexible and focused.
+Similar to the Agile Development Process, Growth-Driven Design is fast, flexible, and focused.

 Estimates on what it takes to build a website from scratch range from 3 to 9 months.
 To me, this is outrageous.
 With the speed at which technology moves, your new website is nearly outdated by the time it launches.
 And here is the worst part.
 You won’t even know if your users like it until a few months after that.

 That said, the first thing we do in a growth-driven project is launch a “launch pad” site.
-If you are familiar with the software world, this first iteration is considered a minimal viable project or MVP.
+If you know the software world, this first iteration is considered a minimally viable project or MVP.
 The goal is to gauge the reaction of the users and collect data on what they like and don’t like.
 This data will help inform the next phase of the project.
 By getting a full-functioning MVP out, you are able to validate assumptions and make sure you are on the right track.
 Too many times I’ve seen companies invest large sums of capital into a website that was built the “old way” only to launch with a thud.
 The only way to know you are going in the right direction is to test and track.
 As Peter Drucker said, “You can’t manage what you don’t measure.”

 As you can see above, the growth-driven process must be flexible.
-Now, flexibility doesn’t mean you don’t plan.
+Flexibility doesn’t mean you don’t plan.
 In fact, the process must be planned and needs to have milestones you can manage.
 (See Peter Drucker quote) But unlike more traditional and formal approaches, with growth-driven design, you have the ability to change the direction as needed.